 But even if nothing really explains how to install it in the packaging, don't worry, it is very simple.

-Enter your gateway, then press "Add a sub-device" and "Temperature and humidity sensor".
+Enter your gateway, then press "Add a sub-device"then "Temperature and humidity sensor".
 Then press the top button for 5-10 seconds until network symbol (like GMS) flashes rapidly.
 In 5 seconds he is found.
 Easy no?
 On the home page of the sensor, you have the temperature and RH in real time.

 Let's be clear from the start, he will not go back under Alexa.
 Indeed, apart from the Philips Hue or Aqara temperature and humidity sensor, ZigBee devices such as sensors passing through a Hub Smart Life does not go back in the app Alexa.
 This is a gap in the Smart Life and not of the product orAlexa.
 However, let's bet that this will change in some time.
 Regarding Google Assistant, it's the exact same thing, unfortunately.